 Plus, I’ll show you an example of Ancestry DNA’s accuracy from my own DNA results.
 How cool is that?

-I tested with Ancestry about three and a half years ago, and it has been the source of tons of fun and intrigue for me ever since.
+I tested with Ancestry about four years ago, and it has been the source of tons of fun and intrigue for me ever since.
+As someone with a keen interest in genealogy, it was very important to me to understand whether I could trust my DNA results.

-Whether you have already tested and are wondering how accurate your results are, or are reading this post because you are thinking about testing, I hope your ancestry DNA experience is just as fulfilling.
+Whether you have already tested and are wondering how accurate your results are, or are reading this post because you are thinking about testing, I hope your ancestry DNA experience is just as fulfilling as mine was.

 How is the Ancestry DNA Test Accurate?

-Ancestry DNA results are broken down into two main sections comprised of your ethnicity estimate and your DNA match list:
+Ancestry DNA results are broken down into two main sections comprised of your ethnicity estimate and your DNA match list.
+In order to talk about the accuracy of Ancestry DNA, we really need to discuss the two main elements of results as two different topics.

-- Your DNA match list contains the names of people who have tested with Ancestry DNA and who are related to you
+- Your DNA match list, which contains the names of people who have tested with Ancestry DNA and who are related to you

-- Your ethnicity estimate contains a pie chart and percentages corresponding to regions all over the world that match your DNA
+- Your ethnicity estimate, which contains a pie chart and list of percentages corresponding to regions all over the world that match your DNA

 How Ancestry DNA finds DNA matches